samatha516/ETL_Project/README.md

 In our ETL_Project, we intent to use the NFL game and score information from Kaggle (see link below) to create a database with key Superbowl statistics – including games, stadium, winning/losing teams, mvp player, key highlights, etc.  We will use Pandas to extract and clean up the data, load the data into SQL databases, and use SQL to extract information from different datasets or tables.

 # Data Extract:
-- Scrape the data from wbesites using BeautifulSoup and requests. html parser has been used for parsing html.
-- Defined a function to scrape the data as there are 4 different websites to scrape.
 - https://www.topendsports.com/events/super-bowl/winners-list.htm
   - The list of all the teams played in Super Bowl since Green Bay won the first in 1967.
 The years listed indicate the year the Super Bowl was played, the regular season is played during the year before.